-Planning a lawn
+Planning a lawn or woodland garden

 Before you create a new lawn, plan how you want it to look and think about how you can share it with wildlife.